Shub77/phoebetria-code/README.txt

 more control over your fans.

 Ancient sailors often regarded the albatross as a bringer of luck or favourable winds.
-The genus for albatross is Phoebetria.
+The genus that the albatross belong to is Phoebetria.

 Features
 ========